albar965/littlenavmap-manual/src/en/MENUS.rst

 *Little Navmap* which means that all further saves will go into the new LNMPLN file.

-*Little Navmap* proposes a new file name based on the pattern set in options on page :ref:`flight-plan`.
+*Little Navmap* proposes a new file name based on the pattern set in options on page :ref:`options-files`.

 .. tip::

    You can save the flight plan files in any place.
 I recommend a directory in ``Documents`` like ``Documents\Little Navmap\Flight Plans``.

-   You can also use the folder which is suggested by the dialog window :doc:`FOLDERS`.
+   You can also use the directory which is suggested by the dialog window :doc:`FOLDERS`.

 .. important::